manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 or with any of the above options disable, there is no data to differentiate between the prefixes and full words, and thus perfect word matches can't be ranked higher.

+When mininum infix length is set to a positive number, mininum prefix length is considered 1.

 Example: